 The authors would like to thank Ting Huang (RIMU) for her significant contribution to the census of businesses.
-The report has also benefitted from reviewers' comments from David Norman, Chief Economist - Auckland Council and Peter Nunns, Principal Economist - MRCagney.
+The original version of the report has also benefitted from reviewers' comments from David Norman, Chief Economist - Auckland Council and Peter Nunns, Principal Economist - MRCagney.